michalswider/ElectronicGradebookFastApi/README.md

 - **Pydantic**: Data validation and settings management using Python type annotations, primarily used for request validation and data serialization in FastAPI.
 - **RotatingFileHandler**: For managing log files with rotation.
 - **Pytest**: Framework for writing unit tests to ensure application reliability and correctness.
+- **Docker**: The application is containerized, making it easy to deploy and run in different environments.

 ## **Installation**